-Issuers are screened like all other parties for violation of international guidelines and conventions.
+Issuers are subject to screening like all other counterparties and assets for violation of international norms and conventions.
 This information, combined with a sustainability analysis of the issuer, is considered when we invest in mortgage bonds.
-However, Nykredit takes it a step further and also considers issuers' credit policies, including whether they include sustainability analyses in the investment decisions.
-We apply data on energy efficiency, energy labelling and climate footprint provided by the capital centres.
-Moreover, Nykredit engages with issuers of mortgage bonds on improving their carbon footprint and the reporting of this.
+However, Nykredit also considers issuers' credit policies, including whether they include sustainability analyses in the investment decisions.
+As more data are published, such data will also be considered.
+In this context, Nykredit communices with issuers about the sustainability risks potentially involved in the mortgaged assets.

-10. Special conditions: Illiquid alternative investments
+10. Asset class specifics: Illiquid alternative investments

-In respect of alternative investments, for example infrastructure and private equity, sustainability considerations and ESG policies are central elements of the decision-making process.
+n respect of alternative investments, for example infrastructure and private equity, sustainability considerations and ESG policies are central elements of the decision-making process.
 However, special conditions apply to the handling of sustainability considerations in this asset class due to the illiquid nature of the investments.
-Nykredit's alternative investments generally take place in collaboration with professional asset managers, the selection of which focuses on whether their policies are consistent with Nykredit's approach and whether they have a proactive approach to working with the sustainability factors.
-For example, we expect asset managers to actively endeavour to improve the climate footprints of the underlying companies, but other issues such as health and safety, community impact, etc should also be addressed.
+Nykredit's alternative investments generally take place in collaboration with other asset managers, the selection of which focuses on whether their policies are consistent with Nykredit's views and whether they have a proactive approach to working with the non-financial factors.
+For example, we expect asset managers to endeavour to improve the climate footprints of the underlying companies, but also to address other issues such as, but not limited to, health and safety and community impact.